-All TSOs shall provide a common proposal for an allocation method based on co-optimisation (Art.
-40) and each CCR may provide a common proposal for a) market-based allocation (Art.
+All TSOs shall provide a common proposal for an allocation method based on cooptimisation (Art.
+40) and each CCR may provide a common proposal for a) marketbased allocation (Art.
 41) and b) allocation based on economic efficiency analysis (Art.
 42).
+This explanatory document focuses exclusively on the market-based method.